1Kuso4ek1/TgBotTemplate/README.md

-# TelegramBot
+# TgBotTemplate

-This is a test project I'm making using tgbot-cpp
+This is a template project for telegram bot api with tgbot-cpp